Perfume Making in Seoul, Korea [Sponsored by Trazy]

 Step 1: Choose Perfume Base

-Firstly, we were to smell seven types of perfume base and choose one to two bases.
+Firstly, we were to smell seven types of perfume bases and choose one or two bases.
 It’s a blind test.
-We didn’t know what kind of bases we have chosen until she looked at our choices and described its characteristics.
+We didn’t know what kind of bases we had chosen until she looked at our choices and described their characteristics.
 I picked ‘floral & musky’ and ‘young, fruity & sweet’.
 Hubby got ‘sporty, cool & aquatic’ and ‘woody’.

 Step 2: Decide on the Type of Perfume

-Then through a questionnaire, we communicated to the perfumer the type of perfume we wanted to create.
-I wanted light and fresh scent, while hubby wanted cool and unisex type.
+Then, through a questionnaire, we communicated to the perfumer the type of perfume we wanted to create.
+I wanted a light and fresh scent, while hubby wanted a cool and unisex type.

 Step 3: Choose and Drip Essence into Perfume Base